-Asha Gomez made her name as an Indian-American chef.
+Asha Gomez made her name as an Indian American chef.
 But she’s tired of being pigeonholed.

 - 1 small (2-pound) pineapple, peeled and cut into 1/4-inch slices

-- 2 sweet potatoes (1 pound 8 ounces total), peeled and sliced into 1/4-inch circles
+- 2 sweet potatoes (1 pound 8 ounces total), peeled and sliced into 1/4-inch-thick circles

-- 2 medium beets (1 pound total), peeled and sliced into 1/4-inch circles
+- 2 medium beets (1 pound total), peeled and sliced into 1/4-inch-thick circles

 - 6 small vine-ripened tomatoes, on the vine (about 1 pound total)